peter88213/nvhelp-en/docs/_sources/basic_concepts.rst.txt

 Comments, footnotes, endnotes
 -----------------------------

-ODT comments, footnotes, and endnotes are supported by *noveltree*.
+ODT comments, footnotes, and endnotes are supported by *novelibre*.

 About document language handling